spokestack/spokestack.io/content/docs/Android/cookbook.md

 ### Cancel ASR

-If you need to stop ASR before the timeout is reached (for example, your app has a "close" button that stops the current voice interaction but leaves wakeword detection active so that ASR can be reactivated), do the following:
+If you need to stop ASR before the timeout is reached (for example, your app has a "close" button that stops the current voice interaction but leaves wake word detection active so that ASR can be reactivated), do the following:

 ```kotlin
 func cancelAsr() {